 Historically significant churches in the corridor

-The Chicago chapter of the French Heritage Society is in the planning stage for a multi-state historic French Heritage Corridor.
+BGHS and the Chicago chapter of the French Heritage Society are planning a multi-state historic French Heritage Corridor.

 Read this short history of the French and French Canadian presence in Kankakee and Iroquois counties by BGHS member Dr. James Paul.